simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 ### 4. Simple Java Mail remains a direct integration (downstream update)

 Simple Java Mail keeps the richer lifecycle that a generic provider would hide.
-Its adoption of the shared lease contract belongs to downstream issue #698 after this release is published.
+Its adoption of the exclusive lease contract belongs to downstream issue #698 after this release is published.

 ```mermaid
 flowchart TB